 The guaranteed analysis chart lists the minimum and/or maximum percentage of nutrients in a food, such as protein, fat, fiber and moisture.
 The guaranteed analysis for dry food and wet food will look different; this is because the moisture content in the wet food is so much higher.
 If you want a way to accurately compare the nutrient profiles of wet food and dry food, you can find a formula to help you here.

 Some pet foods contain animal by-products.
-NATURAL CHOICE® Dog Food does not contain chicken by-product meal.
+NUTRO® Dog Food does not contain chicken by-product meal.
 Our formulas use real, high-quality protein, such as farm-raised chicken and pasture-fed lamb.

 AAFCO Dog Food Nutrient Profiles

 The Association of American Feed Control Officials sets nutritional standards for pet food.
 There are currently two separate nutrient categories — one for growing puppies/gestating-lactating mothers and one for adult maintenance.
-All NATURAL CHOICE® Dog Foods meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles.
+All NUTRO® Dog Foods meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles.

-If you have any questions about the ingredients in NATURAL CHOICE® Pet Food, you can consult our Ingredient and Nutrient Glossary.
+If you have any questions about the ingredients in NUTRO® Pet Food, you can consult our Ingredient and Nutrient Glossary.